 - Tommy and Bill in Beethoven's 3rd.

-- Too Dumb to Live: Dr Varnick's dim-witted thieves and Floyd in Beethoven's 2nd.
+- Too Dumb to Live: Dr Varnick's dim-witted thieves in the first film, and Floyd in Beethoven's 2nd.

 - You!
 Exclamation: George shouts this at Beethoven in the first movie, after coming home on a rainy day to find his house completely trashed and the mud-soaked dog lying on his and Alice's bed.
 Beethoven stands and shake himself dry, much to George's further disgust.